davidedc/simple-console/README.md

 // add the console to the page document.body.appendChild(con.element);

-// show any uncaught errors
+// show all uncaught errors
 con.handleUncaughtErrors();
 ```